-The Department Director may request, in their discretion, that the employee produce a certificate issued by a licensed physician or other satisfactory proof of illness before sick leave is granted.
+The Department Director may request, in their discretion, that the employee produce a certificate issued by a licensed physician or other satisfactory proof of illness before granting sick leave beyond 40 hours or the equivalent of 5 regular workdays, whichever is greater, in a calendar year.
 The Department Director may also direct an employee to attend a physical examination by a City-retained licensed physician, at City expense, to ascertain whether the employee is fit to perform the duties of the position.